NabhiA/eCovid-Clinic.github.io/README.md

 # PROJECT TITLE
 # ALL IN ONE COVID-19 PORTAL

-🏥 eCocid-Clinc
+🏥 eCovid-Clinc

-eCocid-Clinc It is a webpage that provides immediate updates and help for Covid-19
+eCovid-Clinc It is a webpage that provides immediate updates and help for Covid-19

 ## Introduction
 Our project is a web development based project.